Money transfer credit cards: Best cards in the UK

 The US is home to some of the largest and most important financial institutions in the world.

-There are a huge number of banks to choose from in the US, but the most famous ones are:
+There are a huge number of banks to choose from in the US, but the most famous ones are the following.

-The biggest bank in the United States⁶, ‘Chase’ bank offers a range of accounts for everyday banking, kids and students, and premium users too.
+The largest bank in the United States⁴, ‘Chase’ bank offers a range of accounts for everyday banking, kids and students, and premium users too.

-It’s everyday checking (current) accounts include its most popular, Chase Total Checking, which charges no fees if you deposit more than $500 a month.
-Other accounts include Chase Secure Banking and Chase Premier Plus Checking.
+Its everyday checking (current) accounts include its most popular, Chase Total Checking, which charges no fees if you deposit more than $500 a month, Chase Secure Banking and Chase Premier Plus Checking.

-For corporate customers, JPMorgan Chase offers a choice of business checking accounts, including Chase Business Complete Banking for small to mid-sized companies.
+For corporate customers, JPMorgan Chase offers a choice of business checking accounts, including Chase Business Complete Banking account for small to mid-sized companies and Chase Performance Business Checking account for mid-sized companies and up.

-Bank of America, just behind JPMorgan Chase in the list of America’s largest banks⁷, offers one main product for consumer banking, Advantage.
+Bank of America, just behind JPMorgan Chase in the list of America’s largest banks⁴, offers one main product for consumer banking, Advantage.

-But, you can choose one of three accounts under the Advantage umbrella.
-These are Advantage Plus for everyday banking, the checkless, flexible Advantage SafeBalance or the perk-stuffed Advantage Plus (although you’ll need a higher balance to get the benefits).
+But, you can choose one of three checking accounts under the Advantage umbrella.
+These are Advantage Plus Checking for everyday banking, the checkless, flexible Advantage SafeBalance or the perk-stuffed Advantage Relationship (although you’ll need a higher balance to get the benefits).

-Students can access Advantage SafeBalance with no fees.
-Meanwhile, for business customers, there’s the Business Fundamentals Checking account for small organisations or Business Advantage Checking for larger or growing companies.
+While Bank of America doesn’t offer a dedicated student account, students can access some Advantage accounts with waived monthly fees.
+Meanwhile, for business customers, there’s the Business Fundamentals Banking account for small organisations or Business Advantage Relationship for larger or growing companies.

-Small businesses in particular are well catered for at Citibank, as there’s a tiered range of flexible checking accounts to choose from.
+Small businesses in particular are well catered for at Citibank, as there’s a tiered range of flexible Citibank’s business checking accounts to choose from.

 There’s also Clear Access Banking, another checking account targeting students and young people.
 It offers the same option to waive the monthly fee if you meet certain criteria.
 Plus, it’s designed specifically with digital-loving users in mind, with a great mobile banking app, contactless debit card and other digital banking features.